 Our first recipe is a traditional cinnamon-swirled babka.
 The flavor and aroma are reminiscent of cinnamon rolls but in a loaf form.
 Wonderful on its own, but if you have leftovers, it makes the most amazing French toast!

 2. Chocolate Babka

 Imagine that a sweet (but not too sweet) cake and a chocolate croissant fell in love and had a baby—this chocolate babka would be the result.
 This is the babka of your dreams.
 Let me suggest that if you are going to invest your time in creating a beautiful babka, use the best quality chocolate you can find for this loaf.

 You can use either fresh or frozen berries in this cranberry orange babka.
 Orange zest flavors the dough, the filling, and even the orange glaze.
 This is a perfect loaf for the fall and winter holidays.

 4. Cream Cheese Blueberry Babka

-Buttery dough envelopes swirls of sweetened cream cheese and a quick made-from-scratch blueberry preserves to create this cream cheese blueberry babka.
-This recipe makes two babka loaves so you have one to stash in your freezer when you need a delicious homemade bread in no time at all.
+Buttery dough envelopes swirls of sweetened cream cheese and quick, made-from-scratch blueberry preserves to create this cream cheese blueberry babka.
+This recipe makes two babka loaves so you have one to stash in your freezer when you need delicious homemade bread in no time at all.

 5. Double Chocolate Babka